danariola83/CP-CS-Automation-Scripts/README.md

 ## Method 2: Cloning the repository from GitHub

 1. Open a terminal and run the command `git clone https://github.com/danariola83/CP-CS-Automation-Scripts.git`
+2. `cd` into the repo's root and run the command `pip install -r requirements.txt`
+3. Copy raw excel and csv files into the appropriate folders
+4. Run the pertinent script/s

 # Planned Changes